2022 Exclusively Show Covid-19 safety measures

 The Exclusively Show team and the Business Design Centre (BDC) regard the health and safety of all visitors and exhibitors of paramount importance.

-The following measures are planned to be enforced at the Exclusively Show on 24th and 25th August to ensure the safety and comfort of all those onsite:
+The following measures are planned were enforced at the Exclusively Show in August 2021 to ensure the safety and comfort of all those onsite:

 NHS Covid Pass